itprogerspain/my_certificates/README.md

 # My certificates
-My diplomas will be kept here.
+My certificates will be kept here.